encse/adventofcode/2025/Day01/README.md

 prioritize readability over performance as usual.

-I’ll try using Bing and Nano Banana for the illustrations this year, along with the an elf figure selected from last year.
+I’ll try using Bing and Nano Banana for the illustrations this year, along with an elf figure selected from last year.
 We’ll see how it goes.